jiahaoli57/Call-for-Reviewers/README.md

 # Call-for-Reviewers
 Welcome to the **Call-for-Reviewers** repository!
-This project aims to collect the latest "call for reviewers" links from various top AI conferences.
+This project aims to collect the latest "call for reviewers" links from various top ML/AI conferences.
 By providing a centralized resource, we hope to help researchers and academics get involved in the peer review process.

 ## Table of Contents
 - [Why this Repository?](#why-this-repository)